DavesCodeMusings/raspberry-cobbler/docs/phase6.md

 2. Configure _ifup_ to start _inetd_ when _eth0_ (or any interface other than loopback) comes up.

 ### Configuring _inetd_ to start _dropbear_ for SSH
 BusyBox includes _inetd_ as part of the installation.
 All we have to do is configure it.
-This is done using _/etc/inetd.conf_ The example below will tell _inetd_ to listen on port 22 and automatically start _sshd_ when a connection is made.
+This is done using a combination of _/etc/services_ and _/etc/inetd.conf_ The example below will tell _inetd_ to listen on port 22 and automatically start _sshd_ when a connection is made.

 ```
+~ # cat /etc/services
+ssh             22/tcp

 ~ # cat /etc/inetd.conf
-22      stream  tcp     nowait  root    /usr/sbin/dropbear      dropbear -i
+ssh     stream  tcp     nowait  root    /usr/sbin/dropbear      dropbear -i
 ```

 ### Configuring _ifup_ to start _inetd_